KevinOConnor/zipspool/docs/Instructions.md

 1. A ziplock bag.
 Regular 1Kg spools will fit in "2 gallon bags" (13x15inch / 33x38.1cm) that can be widely found in grocery stores.
-   It's also possible to purchase thicker ziplock bags online, which do a better job at keeping out humididty.
+   It's also possible to purchase thicker ziplock bags online, which do a better job at keeping out humidity.
 A regular 1Kg spool will fit in a 12x15inch (30.5x38.1cm) 6mil bag.

 2. PTFE tubing (with inside diameter of 2mm and outside diameter of